Pre-training Language Models for Comparative Reasoning: Pre-training Framework

 \subsection{Notations}

-Given a (head) entity $e$, we denote a Wikidata statement as $(e,p,v)$, where $p$ is a property or relation, and $v$ is a value or (tail) entity.
-Given entities $e_1$ and $e_2$, we obtain their Wikidata statements.
-From the two sets of statements, we first extract \emph{quintuples} for entity comparison.
-A quintuple is represented as $(e_1,e_2,p,v_1,v_2)$, where $p$ is a common property of $e_1$ and $e_2$, and $v_1$ and $v_2$ are the corresponding values in the Wikidata statements.
+A Wikidata statement is denoted as $(e,p,v)$.
+Here, $e$ signifies the entity, which is the subject of the statement. $p$ refers to the property, describing the aspect of the entity that the statement addresses. $v$ represents the value, which is the object entity or specific value associated with the property.
+We define a quintuple as a pair of Wikidata statements of two comparable entities on a common property.
+Formally, a \textbf{quintuple} is represented as $(e_1,e_2,p,v_1,v_2)$, where $p$ is a common property of $e_1$ and $e_2$, and $v_1$ and $v_2$ are the corresponding values.
 Such quintuples enable the comparison on shared properties, reflecting the similarity or difference between the corresponding property values or tail entities.

-Then, we convert quintuples into textual forms, such as question-answer pairs, which are denoted by $(Q, A)$, and summaries denoted by $S$.
-Additionally, we extract text descriptions $D_1$ and $D_2$ from Wikipedia for $e_1$ and $e_2$, respectively.
+In our framework, the input sequence constitutes two documents $D_1$ and $D_2$ on $e_1$ and $e_2$ respectively.
+The target sequences are textualized forms of the quintuple, such as question-answer pairs (denoted by $(Q, A)$), and summaries (denoted by $S$).